predis/predis/README.markdown

 hosting provider of you preference.
 Diff patches will be accepted too, even though they are not the preferred way to contribute to Predis.

-When modifying Predis plrease be sure that no warning or notices are emitted by PHP by running the interpreter in your development environment with the "error_reporting" variable set to E_ALL.
+When modifying Predis please be sure that no warnings or notices are emitted by PHP by running the interpreter in your development environment with the "error_reporting" variable set to E_ALL.